A Christmas Glow exhibit at the Manitoba Electrical Museum in Winnipeg, Manitoba highlights the history of Christmas tree lights and decorating

 Below are samples of a few Christmas trees from my travels.

-The Manitoba Electrical Museum is open Tuesday through Saturday from 1:00 to 4:00 pm.
-During the holiday season, it has extended hours on Wednesday until 8 pm.
-The All That Glows Then and Now exhibit runs from November 15, 2019 to January 4, 2020.
-Note that the museum’s regular exhibits are also very interesting.
+Check the Manitoba Electrical Museum website for their hours.
+The All That Glows exhibit is a seasonal exhibit, but the museum’s regular exhibits are also very interesting.
 They really showcase how electricity has changed our lives in a short period of time and what a feat it was to bring that electricity into our homes.

 Never miss a story.
 Sign up for Destinations Detours and Dreams free monthly e-newsletter and receive behind-the-scenes information and sneak peaks ahead.